intarchboard/program-rfced-future/draft-iab-rfcefdp-rfced-model.md

 the meeting shall be private to the RSAB, but must be noted on the agenda, and must be documented in the minutes with as much detail as confidentiality requirements permit.

+The IETF LLC is requested to provide necessary tooling to support RSAB communication, decision processes, and policies.

 ## Process